 \subsection{Stability}

-We can combine our framework with results from property testing to obtain further structural insights.
-Recall that a Grabbing Lemma states that a property $\cQ$ is approximately preserved under taking typical induced subgraphs of constant order.
-In property testing, the focus is on the inverse statement: Given that a typical induced subgraph of constant order satisfies $\cQ$, does the original graph satisfy $\cQ$ approximately?
+When studying exact (as opposed to approximate) minimum degree conditions for perfect tilings, one typically proceeds via a stability analysis.
+The idea is to show that the graph in question either has a perfect tiling or must be close to an extremal construction.
+One then continues with a more careful analysis of the extremal cases.
+Techniques based on the Regularity Lemma typically allow one to carry out such a stability analysis (see for instance the work of Kühn and Osthus~\cite{KO09}).
+We can combine our framework with results from property testing to obtain similar structural insights.
+Recall that an Inheritance Lemma states that a property $\cQ$ is approximately preserved under subsampling, that is, under taking typical induced subgraphs of constant order.
+In property testing, the focus is on the inverse statement: given that a typical induced subgraph of constant order satisfies $\cQ$, does the original graph satisfy $\cQ$ approximately?